Hipsterfil998/Marianna_head/data/README.md

 # Datasets

-This folder contains datasets related to Naples (Napoli), Italy, derived from Wikipedia.
+This folder contains datasets related to Naples (Napoli), Italy, derived from Wikipedia and the website Napoli nei Particolari

 ## 1. napoli_wiki_seed_link.tsv